menu

 Occupations and Workforce

-When you are in Mingoville, you'll notice that it is more blue-collar than most other communities in America.
-52.17% of Mingoville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Mingoville is a blue-collar town, with 52.17% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Mingoville is a town of transportation and shipping workers, managers, and sales and office workers.
 There are especially a lot of people living in Mingoville who work in management occupations (26.09%), sales jobs (21.74%), and office and administrative support (0.00%).

 Setting & Lifestyle

-Because of many things, Mingoville is a great place for families with children to consider.
-First of all, many other families with children live here, making Mingoville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Mingoville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Mingoville is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Mingoville’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Mingoville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Mingoville does not have a public transit system used by locals to get to and from work.

 Demographics